The stigma of intimate examinations still causes extreme anxiety in many women throughout the UK.

 “I am very passionate about primary health care and preventative medicine.”

-We also offer same day appointments and are a LGBTQIA friendly practice.
+We also offer same-day appointments and are an LGBTQIA-friendly practice.

-We try to offer as many options as possible to encourage patients78 to attend their sexual health check ups and appointments here in the centre of London.
+We try to offer as many options as possible to encourage patients to attend their sexual health checkups and appointments here in the centre of London.

 Super Gonorrhoea